delmic/odemis/doc/develop/base-api.rst

     .. py:method:: synchronizedOn(Event or None)

-        Indicates that the acquisition should start just after (as close as possible) when the event happens.
-It can only wait for one event, or none at all (if None is passed).
+        Changes the configuration of the DataFlow so that an acquisition starts just after (as close as possible) the event is triggered.
+        A DataFlow can only wait for one event (or none).
+        If None is passed, no synchronization is taking place.
+        See :py:class:`Event` for more information on synchronization.

     .. py:attribute:: parent

         The component which owns this data-flow.